Coherent Electron Transfer in Polyacetylene: Methodology

 where

-is the electronic part where, the operator $c_{n,\sigma}^\dagger$ adds an electron of spin $\sigma$ to site $n$ and where in the SSH model, the site energies $\epsilon_n$ are set to zero and describes the hopping of the electron.
-The hopping is modified by the electron-phonon coupling parameter $\alpha$ according to the displacements $u_n$ of the ions, from their positions in a perfect, undimerised chain and its range is confined to nearest neighbours.
+is the electronic part where the operator $c_{n,\sigma}^\dagger$ adds an electron of spin $\sigma$ to site $n$ and where in the SSH model, the site energies $\epsilon_n$ are set to zero and describes the hopping of the electron.
+The hopping is modified from the fixed value $t_0$ by the electron-phonon coupling parameter $\alpha$ according to the displacements $u_n$ of the ions, from their positions in a perfect, undimerised chain.
+The hopping range is confined to nearest neighbours.